-Janie and Phil adopted Scarlett, through the Rescue and Freedom Project, in 2017.
+Janie and Phil adopted Scarlett through a US based rescue charity, in 2017.

 “As a child I loved my dogs and my pony and other small animals.
 In fact all dogs and all animals were a source of beauty and pleasure”, says Janie.